davidsday/go-tdd/README.txt

 pressed (I typically just hit the space bar).

 In my set up, <Leader>q toggles the quickfix window and <C-j> and <C-k>
-navigate the quickfix list up and down. <Leader>a takes me to the Alternate file.
+navigate the quickfix list up and down. <LocalLeader>a takes me to the Alternate file.